Min-ThantKyaw/Unit-Converter/README.md

 - **Volume**: Liter, Milliliter, Cubic Meter, Cubic Centimeter, Gallon, Quart, Pint, Cup, Fluid Ounce
 - **Area**: Square Meter, Square Kilometer, Square Mile, Acre, Hectare

-Note: The UI already lists these units.
-Make sure your backend supports the selected units (e.g., by adding `Length.php`, `Weight.php`, etc., modeled on `Area.php`).
+All units listed above are fully supported by the backend converter classes.

 ## Development

 - UI lives in `index.php` and uses Tailwind CDN; tweak classes/styles inline.
 - Add or adjust unit lists in the `categories` object inside `index.php`.
-- Implement additional conversion classes mirroring the interface in `Area.php`.
+- All conversion classes are implemented and follow consistent patterns.

 ## Contributing

 Issues and PRs are welcome.
 If you add a new category, please include:
-- A conversion class with a `convert($value, $fromUnit, $toUnit)` method
+- A conversion class with appropriate conversion methods
 - Unit tests or examples
 - README updates